ftsrg-softeng/openmetromaps/README.md

 * [Other Ideas](#other-ideas)
     * [Nick-name map for Berlin](#nick-name-map-for-berlin)

+## Requirements

+In order to run the software from the development tree you need a Java Development Kit (JDK), Version 17 or later.
+The project uses Maven as a build tool, but you should use the included Maven Wrapper for building the project.

+On Debian-based systems such as Ubuntu or Mint, you can install the JDK like this:

+    sudo apt-get install openjdk-17-jdk

+## Command line interface (CLI)

+### Building the CLI module

+Run the Maven `package` task to build the CLI:

+    ./mvnw package

+### CLI usage and tasks

+This project has a main executable that can be executed like this:

+    ./scripts/openmetromaps-cli <task>

+Alternatively, add the `scripts` directory to your `PATH` environment variable in order to run `openmetromaps-cli` without specifying its location each time.
+The following examples assume you have done that:

+    export PATH=$PATH:$(readlink -f scripts)

+Then invoke the main executable like this:

+    openmetromaps-cli <task>

+Where `<task>` can be any of the following:

+    ui-selector
+    osm-filter
+    osm-extract
+    osm-query
+    osm-import
+    osm-inspect
+    map-editor
+    map-viewer
+    map-morpher
+    simple-map-viewer
+    gtfs-import
+    graphml-import
+    create-markdown-view
+    util
+    export

+Each task accepts its own set of command line parameters.
+To run the Map Viewer you would type:

+    openmetromaps-cli map-viewer --input test-data/src/main/resources/berlin.xml

+To run the Map Editor, type:

+    openmetromaps-cli map-editor --input test-data/src/main/resources/berlin.xml

+### The osm-import task

+The `osm-import` task imports data from OpenStreetMap and offers more sub-tasks:

+    openmetromaps-cli osm-import <sub-task>

+where `<sub-task>` may be one of the following:

+    file
+    overpass

+### The util task

+The `util` task works on map model files and offers more sub-tasks:

+    openmetromaps-cli util <sub-task>

+where `<sub-task>` may be one of the following:

+    info
+    list-change-stations
+    list-lines-with-change-stations
+    purge-stations

+### The export task

+The `export` task works on map model files and offers more sub-tasks:

+    openmetromaps-cli export <sub-task>

+where `<sub-task>` may be one of the following:

+    svg
+    png

+Examples:

+    openmetromaps-cli export png --input test-data/src/main/resources/berlin.xml
+                                 --output berlin.png --zoom 2

+    openmetromaps-cli export svg --input test-data/src/main/resources/berlin.xml
+                                 --output berlin.svg --zoom 3

 ## File Format

 A major goal of this project is to develop a file format for storing schematic